 How big of an investment is a CIO?

-On average, you can expect to be paying ~£150,000 per year.
-And for a highly qualified candidate, up to £240,000 per year, almost a quarter of a million.
+To hire an in-house CIO, you can expect to be paying a salary of ~£150,000 per year.
+And for a highly qualified candidate, up to £240,000 per year – almost a quarter of a million.

 If you’re unable to part with this much cash or are already concerned about cash flow, you may now be thinking that a CIO is out of reach.
-Fortunately, a CIO service is much less demanding in this regard.
+Fortunately, there’s a second and increasingly popular route: a CIO service.

 Because a CIO service has many clients, you get to benefit from the economies of scale which allows prices to be much lower on average.

-Combined with how you only pay for the time you use their consultancy, rather than a yearly salary, a CIO service will typically come out much cheaper than an in-house employee, all whilst offering the same benefits.
-This allows you to seize the opportunities a CIO offers without putting your business’ finances at risk.
+Combined with how you only pay for the time you use their consultancy, rather than a yearly salary, a CIO service will typically be far more accessible than an in-house employee; all whilst offering the same benefits.